xStarbound/xStarbound/doc/lua/object.md

 Breaks the object.
 If smash is `true` then it will be smashed, causing it to (by default) drop no items.

+**Note:** Contrary to popular rumours in the modding community, there is no `object["break"]`.
+And yes, if it did exist, you would have to call it that way to avoid a collision with the Lua keyword.

 ---

 #### `float` object.level()